webcoder31/simulimmo/README.md

         monthlyFeesMax: 5000,
         monthlyFeesStep: 100,

-        // CSS class to apply to input field on invalid entered values
+        // CSS class to apply to input fields holding invalid values.
         invalidValueCss: 'ls-invalidValue',

-        // Number of decimal in data passed to hook onUpdate().
+        // Number of decimals in data passed to hook onUpdate().
         precision: 2,

         // Hooks